 Sometimes a hike can be ruined, or put a hiker at risk, for trivial reasons that can be avoided with small tricks.
-Even a tame mountain can be unpredictable (sudden snow, rain, fog, wind), so the hiker should be mentally prepared not to panic, stay calm, and think on its feet.
+Even a tame mountain can be unpredictable (sudden snow, rain, fog, wind), so the hiker should be mentally prepared not to panic, stay calm, and think on their feet.
 Here are some tips on some things not to do, and some simple mistakes to avoid.

 Make sure you have all the gear you might need because you will be alone.
 Also, make sure your equipment is made of high-quality materials (you don’t want it to break in the middle of a hike) and is light enough for you to carry it all.
 If you aren’t sure what you will need, find some information online here and make sure you are well prepared.